kieranknowles1/selfhosting/readme.md

 Use this at your own risk.
 I highly recommend using this as a reference and not as a copy-paste solution.

+Only ARM architectures, such as the Raspberry Pi, are supported.
+My deployment is on a Raspberry Pi 5 with 8GB of RAM and a 64-bit OS.

 ## Setup

 ### Configuration